Iodine Deficiency: Risk Factors, Symptoms, and Solutions

 Immune Health

-Iodine can do more for your body that ensures optimal thyroid function.
+Iodine can do more for your body than ensure optimal thyroid function.
 It plays an important role in your immune health as well.
 It helps to increase antioxidant activity in your body and reduce free radicals.

 A 2017 study published in Frontiers in Immunology, has found that iodine has immunomodulatory effects on your peripheral blood immune cells (12).
 Optimal iodine levels can improve the immune system, help to clear infections, and support cellular reproduction.